 – Managers.
 A manager is a user (any level of user in the platform) with assigned team members.

 – Team Members.
 People managed by a manager.
-The team members associated to the same manager compose a team, and can thus be called Team Members
+The team members associated with the same manager compose a team, and can thus be called Team Members

 – Association.
-An association is the working relationship between a manager and the team members composing his or her team.
+An association is a working relationship between a manager and the team members composing his or her team.

 – Relationship.
 Relationship has the same meaning as association in this article.